madskristensen/ImageOptimizer/README.md

 - Optimizes animated GIFs
 - Optimizes JPGs
 - Works on single images files or entire folders
+- Copy any image as base64 dataURI to clipboard

 ### Context menu
 Simply right-click any file or folder containing images and click the *Optimize Image* button.

 ![Context menu](art/context-menu.png)

+You can also right-click a folder to optimize all images inside it.

 ### Output window
 The Output Window shows the detailed output from the optimization process.